adobe-apiplatform/user-sync.py/docs/Success Guide/layout_orgs.md

 ![Multi Configuration](images/layout_orgs_multi.png)

-### Multi-Directory and Multi-org case
+### Multi-Directory and Multi-Organization

 This are basically two instances of everything; You’ll need to run two sync configurations; one for each directory and organization

 If licenses in one org are to be used by users in the other org, setup is more complex.

+![Multi orgs and multiple directories](images/layout_orgs_multi_dir_multi_org.png)

+You'll need:

+- &#9744; Admin access to each of the Adobe organizations

+- &#9744; The LDAP query for each set of users

+-  Be prepared to set up multiple user sync installs in later steps.

-&#9744; Gather the credential information you need to access the directories.
+-  &#9744; Gather the credential information you need to access the directory.
 We recommend creating a read-only directory access account and using that to access the AD or LDAP, or other directory system.
  Note that you may need different credentials to access each directory instance.

-![Multi orgs and multiple directories](images/layout_orgs_multi_dir_multi_org.png)

-### Multi-Directory and single org case
+### Multi-Directory and Single Orgaanization

 You’ll need to run two sync configurations; one for each directory.

-User Groups (UG) and Product License Configurations (PLC) must not overlap.
-That is, each user group and PLC and be managed by only a single instance of user sync.
+User Groups (UG) and Product Configurations (PC) mapped and managed by the two User Sync jobs must not overlap.
+That is, each user group and PC and be managed by only a single instance of user sync.

-You cannot have user sync delete users when configured this way.
+You cannot have User Sync delete users when it is configured in this way.
+This is because the two sync instances would try to delete each others' users.

+![Multi directories and single org](images/layout_orgs_multi_dir_single_org.png)

+You'll need:

+- &#9744; Admin access to the Adobe organization

+- &#9744; The LDAP query for each set of users

+-  Be prepared to set up multiple user sync installs in later steps.

-&#9744; Gather the credential information you need to access the directories.
+-  &#9744; Gather the credential information you need to access the directory.
 We recommend creating a read-only directory access account and using that to access the AD or LDAP, or other directory system.
  Note that you may need different credentials to access each directory instance.

-![Multi directories and single org](images/layout_orgs_multi_dir_single_org.png)

 [Previous Section](before_you_start.md) | [Back to Contents](Contents.md) |  [Next Section](layout_products.md)